luke-chugh/Forecasting-WebApp/readme.md

 ### 2. Configure the model settings:

-Once loaded the data, the app allow the configuration of multiple parameters:
+Once the data is loaded, the user can tweak and configure the following parameters:
 - **Horizon**: the time in future to forecast.
 It is expressed in days.
 - **Seasonality**: choose beetwen Additive seasonality or Multiplicative seasonality.
-- **Trend components**: declare which trends want to discover and propagate.
+- **Trend Components**: declare which trends you want to discover and propagate:
 Daily should be selected if loading a dataset with hourly data.
-Weekly: Prophet will search for thrend during days of the week (monday to sunday).
+Weekly: Prophet will search for trend during days of the week (Monday to Sunday).
-Monthly: Prophet will search for trend during days of the month (1th to 31th).
+Monthly: Prophet will search for trends during days of the month (1st to 31st).
-Yearly: will evaluate trend within months of the year( january to december)
+Yearly: will evaluate trends within months of the year (January to December)
-- **Growth model**: choose beetwen linear growth or logistic growth, to specify  carrying capacity, for example if there is a maximum achievable point.
-The app allows then to specify cap and floor of the logistic model.
+- **Growth model**: choose beetwen linear growth or logistic growth, to specify carrying capacity, for example if there is a maximum acheivable point.
+The app then allows the user to specify cap and floor of the logistic model.
 - **Holidays**: add holidays to the model.
-Available countries at the moment: Italy, Spain, France, United States, Germany, Ukraine.
+Available countries at the moment: Italy, Spain, France, United States, India, Germany and Ukraine.
 - **Hyperparameters**: Change the scale of the changepoints or holidays.
 It impacts the flexibility of the model.

 ![Capture](https://github.com/luke-chugh/Forecasting-WebApp/blob/main/screenshots/configure%20the%20model%20settings.png)